 Myth 1: Two-way radios are expensive

-Fact: The cost of the digital two way radio equipment might differ according to the user’s needs.
-However, the initiate cost is one-off payment.
+Fact: The cost of the digital Two Way Radio equipment might differ according to the user’s needs.
+However, the initiate cost is a one-off payment.
 There are no extra running costs or charges as compared to mobile/phone system.
-Therefore, in long run, two-way radios are actually cheaper option.
+Therefore, in the long run, two-way radios are actually a cheaper option.

 We have few customers who were using two-way radios and moved to different, ‘modern’, communication systems, however after some time they came back to using two-way radios as they realised there are no hidden or additional costs and systems are much more reliable.